Preheat oven to 220°C conventional. Cover an oven tray with a sheet of baking paper or spray well with non stick baking spray.

-Mix all ingredients in a bowl to form a smooth dough (the mixture is quite sloppy).
+Mix all ingredients in a bowl to form a smooth dough (the mixture will be quite sticky).
 Tip out onto a floured bench and form into a 'round'.
-Carefully lift and place onto baking tray (a dough scraper helps) and cut into wedges (leave with sides touching - scones will pull apart after baking.
+Carefully lift and place onto baking tray (a dough scraper helps) and cut into wedges.
+Leave with the sides touching - scones will pull apart after baking.

 • Add 1 cup of dried fruit to the mixture e.g. chopped dates, sultanas, raisins or dried cranberries.

 • Add 1 cup of chocolate chips to the mixture.

 • To make savoury scones, replace the lemonade with soda water and any of these optional extras:-

 - 1 large onion, finely chopped

-· 1 cup grated tasty cheese
+- 1 cup grated tasty cheese

 - 6 rashers lean rindless bacon, chopped

-· 3 tablespoons chopped parsley or fresh herbs
+- 3 tablespoons chopped parsley or fresh herbs